Serpentine soil: Parent rock

 Serpentinite is a meta-igneous rock formed by the metamorphic reaction of olivine-rich rock, peridotite, with water.
 Serpentinite has a mottled, greenish-gray, or bluish-gray color and is often waxy to the touch.
 The rock often contains white streaks of chrysotile running through it, which are a type of naturally occurring asbestos.
 Asbestos is linked to an array of human health conditions such as mesothelioma from long-time exposure of breathing in the dust particles.
 Caution should be taken when working in serpentine soils or when working with crushed serpentine rocks.

 Serpentinite most often forms in oceanic crust near the surface of the earth, particularly where water circulates in cooling rock near mid-ocean ridges: masses of the resulting ultramafic rock are found in ophiolites incorporated in continental crust near present and past tectonic plate boundaries.

 Serpentine soils are derived from ultramafic rocks.
 Ultramafic rocks are igneous or metamorphic rocks that contain more than 70% iron or magnesium minerals.

 Distribution

 Serpentine soils are widely distributed on Earth, in part mirroring the distribution of ophiolites.
-There are outcroppings of serpentine soils in the Balkan Peninsula, Turkey, the island of Cyprus, the Alps, Cuba, and New Caledonia.
-In North America, serpentine soils also are present in small but widely distributed areas on the eastern slope of the Appalachian Mountains in the eastern United States.
-However, California has the majority of the continent's serpentine soils.
+There are outcroppings of serpentine soils in the Balkan Peninsula, Turkey, Newfoundland, the island of Cyprus, the Alps, Cuba, and New Caledonia.
+In North America, the majority of the serpentine soils are in California; however, serpentine is also present in small but widely distributed areas on the eastern slope of the Appalachian Mountains in the eastern United States.